Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02e_CostAccounting.md

 - [SAVE & NEW]
-Click this button to save a newly created cost unit.
+Click this button to save a newly created cost object.

 - [SAVE]
-Click this button to save any changes made to an existing cost unit.
+Click this button to save any changes made to an existing cost object.

-  > [Info] Be aware that the saved changes will overwrite the cost unit existing details.
+  > [Info] Be aware that the saved changes will overwrite the cost object existing details.
 To prevent this, make sure that the input fields are empty by clicking the [CLEAR] button.
 The [SAVE & NEW] button becomes then active.

 - [DELETE]
-Click this button to delete a selected cost unit.
+Click this button to delete a selected cost object.

 - [CLEAR]
 Click this button to clear all input fields.
 The [SAVE & NEW] button becomes active.